-And so it is that another "tango spectacular" - Tango Fire - hits the Peacock Theatre, brought to us by "international tango superstars" and multiple award winners German Cornejo and Gisella Galeassi.
+And so it is that another 'tango spectacular' - Tango Fire - returns to the Peacock Theatre, brought to us by 'international tango superstars' and multiple award winners German Cornejo and Gisella Galeassi.

-You can't fault Cornejo and Galeassi's dancing, nor that of their cast, which includes several World Tango Champions.
+You can't fault Cornejo's and Galeassi's dancing, nor that of the other four couples in the Tango Fire cast, which includes several World Tango Champions.
 The fancy footwork, high leg extensions, gravity-defying lifts and mind-boggling twirling are all quite spectacular.
 Each couple has its own individual style, but all are technically near-perfect.

 Parts of it are intoxicating; others border on almost unbearably twee.

 Obviously you don’t go to this kind of show expecting anything like authenticity.
-There seldom is much chemistry between dancer partners, let alone the sexual spark that brings real tango alive; and although their dancing is never less than professional and proficient - often admirably so! - some of the acrobatics are way over the top and akin to the tango seen through one of these funfair distorting mirrors.
+There seldom is much chemistry between dancer partners, let alone the sexual spark that brings real tango alive; and although their dancing is never less than professional and proficient - often admirably so! - some of the acrobatics are way over the top.
+It's like seen tango through one of these funfair distorting mirrors.

 |What||Tango Fire, The Peacock|